 How will I be taught, and will there be any work outside the class?

 Tutor explanation and demonstration, you will follow the lead from the piano

 Group practical exercises in listening, singing, interval practice

 Reading and writing examples of rhythm and melody

 Listening to and appraising recorded music (variety of styles)

 You will get the most from the course if you are able to practise between sessions; materials will be supplied to support your independent practice.

 Are there any other costs?
 Is there anything I need to bring?

-Please have manuscript paper, pencil and eraser.
-Other materials will be supplied in the google classroom.
+Please bring manuscript paper, pencil and eraser.
+Course materials will be supplied by the tutor.